everzet/jade.php/README.md

 ### Buffered / Non-buffered output

-HTAML currently supports three classifications of executable code.
+Jade currently supports three classifications of executable code.
 The first is prefixed by `-`, and is not buffered:

 	- var $foo = 'bar';